-It is very important that governments should pay a particular attention to the implementation of OSCE commitments and other relevant international commitments in the field of human rights.
+Greece should not involve in /intervene to any matters regarding issues of faith, belief, or the organization of a religious group, and it should extricate itself any matter which might be considered internal.
 Recalling that persons belonging to national minorities should have the right freely to profess and practice their religion, including acquisition, possession and use of religious materials, and to conduct religious educational activities in their mother tongue, we demand from Greek authorities to ensure that Muslim Turkish community enjoys its right to elect its own religious leaders as other known religions in Greece and recognize the Muftis elected by the community as official religious leaders of the Muslim Turkish community in the region.